-In order to insure the availability of materials for a class, instructors place materials on reserve in the Library.
-The instructor comes to the Circulation desk and request a reserve form and provides essential information about his/her materials.
-The Circulation staff then processes the information into Voyager, the Library Management System (L.S.) to create record of this material so that it can be charged out to patrons.
+In order to ensure the availability of materials for a class, instructors place materials on reserve in the Library.
+The instructor comes to the Information desk, requests a reserve form, and provides essential information about his/her materials.
+The Access Services staff then process the information into Voyager, the Library Management System (L.M.S.) to create record of this material so that it can be checked-out to patrons.

-Before a faculty member can place an item on reserve, a REQUEST FOR RESERVE MATERIALS form must be filled out by the faculty member.
-These forms can be obtained from the Reserve notebook.
-Material is placed on reserve in alphabetical order under the instructor's last name.
+Before an instructor can place an item on reserve, a REQUEST FOR RESERVE MATERIALS form must be filled out by the instructor.
+These forms can be obtained from the Information desk or from the faculty member’s departmental LibGuide online.
+Material is placed on reserve in alphabetical order according to course department and course number.

-NOTE: The Library does not provide notebooks for professors Xeroxed materials.
+NOTE: The Library does not provide notebooks for professors’ photocopied materials.
 They must provide their own.
-The barked and sensor will be placed in the notebook and personal copies only at the request of the faculty member.

 Regulations for Course Reserve Materials

-- Only ONE reserve item is used at a time.
+- Only ONE course reserve item is used at a time.

 - A time restriction of 2 hours is placed on reserve material.

 - Reserve materials DO NOT leave the library nor do they circulate overnight.

 - When materials are not returned within 2 hours, a fine of $0.50 per hour is assessed to the patron.

 - Students must present a validated ID card for the current semester.